 Canada has been a hotbed for boxing, producing countless world champions.
-Apart from the titleholders, the country was also responsible for several exciting contenders that provided fans with thrilling matches and boxing betting opportunities.
+Apart from the titleholders, the country also produced several exciting contenders who provided fans with thrilling matches and boxing betting opportunities.

 Some fighters left an indelible mark, making them famous in the boxing community.
 Some boxers became multi-division world champions.
 Other pugilists, despite not winning a championship, put up incredible performances that became all-time classics.